Meadowlarke/Bibliography/Illich1970.md

 33: "Opportunity web" for education.

-34: TV vs cassette tapes.  lk
+34: TV vs cassette tapes.

--: #Z: Educational institutions should not be planned based on the question "what should someone learn" but rather "what resources and people might learners want to have access to."
+-: Planning educational institutions based on the question "what resources and people might learners want to have access to."

 -: Outline of the learning web.